mexmettat/it-asset-tracking-MAGNA/README.md

-# MAGNA — IT Inventory & Service Tracking
+# IT Inventory & Service Tracking

 This project is a **web-based inventory and service management system** developed to simplify the tracking of devices within the company.
 Main modules: **Inventory**, **Faulty Devices**, **Service History**, **Parameters**, **Reports**, and **User Guide**.